A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs

-\textbf{1) Coarse-to-fine abstraction in native dLLMs:} For LLaDA, from Fig.~\ref{fig:layer-sim_all} the layer-wise similarity pattern remains largely consistent across denoising steps, suggesting a pronounced representational abstraction hierarchy.
-Early layers establish coarse representations with high inter-layer similarity (plateau regions with cosine similarity $> 0.95$), while later layers and denoising steps perform iterative refinement rather than restructuring the representation at each step.
-This hierarchical organization indicates potential redundancy in early layers that can be exploited at inference time.
+\textit{1) Global representations and early-layer redundancy in native dLLMs:} For LLaDA, from Fig.~\ref{fig:layer-sim_all} the layer-wise similarity pattern remains largely consistent across denoising steps, suggesting a tendency toward more global representational abstraction.
+Early layers exhibit high inter-layer similarity (plateau regions with cosine similarity $> 0.95$), while later layers and denoising steps perform iterative refinement.
+This organization—high redundancy in early layers, active refinement in later layers—indicates potential redundancy that can be exploited at inference time.

-\textbf{2) Recency bias and Global vs. Local representations:} Token-wise analysis reveals striking differences in representational dynamics.
+\textit{2) Recency bias and Global vs. Local representations:} Token-wise analysis reveals striking differences in representational dynamics.
 LLaDA exhibits minimal recency bias with smooth, high-similarity transitions across all tokens and layers, indicating global representational abstraction.

 In contrast, both Dream-7B and Qwen2.5 demonstrate significant recency bias—representations change substantially for each new token across all layers.
 Notably, in LLaDA, recency bias emerges primarily in later layers (which begin to act more like decoder layers), whereas in Dream-7B and Qwen2.5, recency bias is prominent across all layers and tokens.
 This suggests that AR-style models maintain consistent token-by-token representational updates throughout depth, indicating less hierarchical abstraction compared to native dLLMs.